nda97531/vahar_datasets_formatter/README.md

 # har_datasets

-Process HAR timeseries datasets to the same format.
+This code processes HAR timeseries datasets to the same format for easier usage.
+The file `example.py` shows a usage example.

 ## Directory tree of the formatted dataset